Learn LibreOffice Impress

 - To add the header or footer go to "Insert" menu from the top menu bar and click on "Header Footer --> Add the header or footer" like fixed date , variable date , slide number etc. Check "Date and Time" and choose a time setting.
 Choose between "Update automatically" and "Fixed" as a display type.
 If you choose "Fixed" type the date in the blank.

 Custom animation for presentation

-To add the slide transition wherein the transitions can be applied to the selected slide or to all slides.
+To add the slide transition wherein the transitions can be applied to the selected slide or the same transition can be applied to all the slides.